Xenonar/Data-Warehouses-with-AWS/README.md

 ## Overview
-The schema for analyses Song play dataset from the start-up called Sparkify In this project, will build the ETL pipeline extracting from the dataset in S3 stage and transform them into a set of dimensional database
+The schema for analyses Song play dataset from the start-up called Sparkify In this project, will build the ETL pipeline extracting from the dataset in the S3 stage and transform them into a set of dimensional database for analytics team to continues analysis
-In this project, will build the ETL pipeline extracting from the dataset in the S3 stage and transform them into a set of dimensional database for analytics team to continues analysis for the analytics team continues the analysis

 ## Datasets